Correlation, Causation, and Causal networks

 (No and No)

-Per-captia expenditures \(\Rightarrow\) (Class Size, Teacher Compensation) \(\Rightarrow\) Test Scores
+Per-captia expenditures \(\rightarrow\) (Class Size, Teacher Compensation) \(\rightarrow\) Test Scores

 Student Test Scores